OWASP/www-event-appsecil-2023/Workshops.md

 ## Workshops Day

-These workshops is **NOT** for security experts with many years of experience, but for the rest of us:
+These workshops are **NOT** for security experts with many years of experience, but for the rest of us:

 The aim is to provide a hands-on, crash course in key application security topics for developers, QA engineers, and anyone new to the AppSec field!

 The workshops Day is free to attend, however [registration is required](Register).

-### What is these workshops about?
+### What are these workshops about?

-This year we are lucky enough to have **two** parallel workshops tracks for attendees to learn from.
+This year we are lucky enough to have **three** parallel workshops tracks for attendees to learn from.

-**Track 1**  will be focused on Threat Modelling and secure coding and **Track 2** will be focused on attacking and securing APIs Both tracks will combine expert trainers with hands-on and practical exercises to help you get a better understanding of your chosen area.
+**Track 1**  will be focused on Threat Modelling and Secure Coding, **Track 2** will be focused on attacking and securing APIs and **Track 3** will be focused on DevSecOps.
+All tracks will combine expert trainers with hands-on and practical exercises to help you get a better understanding of your chosen area.

 ### Goals